MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-fact-tables.md

 ### Primary key

-As is the case in this example, the sample fact table doesn't have a [primary key](table-constraints.md) column.
-That's because it doesn't usually serve a useful purpose, and it would unnecessarily increase the table storage size.
+As is the case in the example, the sample fact table doesn't have a [primary key](table-constraints.md).
+That's because it doesn't typically serve a useful purpose, and it would unnecessarily increase the table storage size.
 A primary key is often implied by the set of dimension keys and attributes.

 ### Dimension keys

 The sample fact table has various _dimension keys_, which determine the dimensionality of the fact table.
-Dimension keys are references to the surrogate keys or higher-level attributes in the related dimensions.
+Dimension keys are references to the surrogate keys (or higher-level attributes) in the related dimensions.

+> [!NOTE]
-It's an unusual fact table that doesn't include at least one date dimension key.
+> It's an unusual fact table that doesn't include at least one date dimension key.

 A fact table can reference a dimension multiple times.
 In this case, it's known as a [role-playing dimension](dimensional-modeling-dimension-tables.md#role-playing-dimensions).
 In this example, the fact table has the `OrderDate_Date_FK` and `ShipDate_Date_FK` dimension keys.
 Each dimension key represents a distinct _role_, yet there's only one physical date dimension.

-It's a good practice to set each dimension key as NOT NULL.
-During the fact table load, you can use [special dimension members](dimensional-modeling-dimension-tables.md#special-dimension-members) to represent missing, unknown, N/A, or error states.
+It's a good practice to set each dimension key as `NOT NULL`.
+During the fact table load, you can use [special dimension members](dimensional-modeling-dimension-tables.md#special-dimension-members) to represent missing, unknown, N/A, or error states (if necessary).

 ### Attributes